 The auditors’ report must include the following points:

-whether the financial statements provide information in accordance with the accounting principles generally accepted in the Netherlands and are an accurate representation of the financial position and result for the year.
-A proper judgement can be made as to the solvency and liquidity of the company;
+Whether the financial statements provide information in accordance with the accounting principles generally accepted in the Netherlands and are an accurate representation of the financial position and result for the year.
+A proper judgment can be made as to the solvency and liquidity of the company;

 whether the management boards’ report meets the legal requirements; and

 whether adequate additional information has been provided.

 The auditor should report to the managing and supervisory boards.
 Before determining or approving the financial statement, the competent body should have taken notice of the auditors’ report.
 If the audit is not obligatory, parties may opt for a voluntary audit.